arutneva1/IB_Simple/README.md

 ### Order execution module
 `src/broker/execution.py` submits the confirmed trades and supports IBKR's `none`, Adaptive, or Midprice algos via `execution.algo_preference`.
+When `adaptive` is chosen, `execution.adaptive_priority` selects `Patient`, `Normal`, or `Urgent`.
 Midprice uses the dedicated MIDPRICE order type pegged to the NBBO midpoint and may be rejected if the account lacks entitlement or the market does not support it.
 Submitted orders are tagged with their account code so Interactive Brokers books them correctly.
 If the selected algo is rejected and `fallback_plain_market` is true, it retries with a plain market order.
 Trading hours are controlled by